 4. Turn right into that road.

-Vicroads has produced a short video to help motorists understand the hook turn road rule.
+Vicroads has produced this short video to help motorists understand the hook turn road rule.

 In some other states in Australia, the opposite applies and you can only do a u-turn at these locations if signs permit it.

-We have produced a short video to help drivers understand when they can safely perform a U-turn.
+We have prepared a short video to explain when you can safely make a u-turn.